quicwg/multipath/draft-lmbdhk-quic-multipath.md

 The path ID for 1-RTT packets is the sequence number of of {{QUIC-TRANSPORT}}, or zero if the Connection ID is zero-length.
-{{Section 19 of QUIC-TRANSPORT}} encodes the Connection ID Sequence Number as a variable-length integer, allowing values up to 2^62-1; in this specification a range of less than 2^32-1 values MUST be used before updating the packet protection key.
+Section 19 of {{QUIC-TRANSPORT}} encodes the Connection ID Sequence Number as a variable-length integer, allowing values up to 2^62-1; in this specification a range of less than 2^32-1 values MUST be used before updating the packet protection key.